tvheadend/tvheadend/docs/markdown/dvr_failed.md

 Highlight the desired entry then press the *[Download]* button from the menu bar.

 ###3.
-Re-recording an Entry/Re-schedule a Failed Recording.
+Re-recording an Entry/Re-schedule a Failed Recording

 You can re-schedule an entry by pressing the *[Re-record]* button from the menu bar.